SpurgeonPrakash/Capstone/README.md

 They are 3 Roles with distinct permission sets:

 1. Casting Assistant:
-  - GET /actors (view:actors): Can see all actors
+  - GET /actors (get:actorsAndmovies): Can see all actors and all movies
-  - GET /movies (view:movies): Can see all movies
 2. Casting Director (everything from Casting Assistant plus)
   - POST /actors (create:actors): Can create new Actors
   - PATCH /actors (edit:actors): Can edit existing Actors